Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 <br />

 ## Data Modelling
-No modelling was required since we need just a table for the analysis.
+Data modelling wasn't required because we have just a table for this analysis.
 <br />
 <br />